 You want to take customers on a journey, and by the end of it, they must have an immense desire to buy your product.
 Not all websites need to convert, some carry an informational value.
 Your goal is to identify what your target audience expects from website design and find the right structure.

-But even informational websites can be improved with some psychological tricks, that ensure the visitors pay attention to the information.
+But even informational websites can be improved with some psychological tricks that ensure the visitors pay attention to the information.

 You might be surprised, but copywriters work best when they are given a blank page.
-A blank page allows for creativity, while a prefilled dummy text takes the focus away from creativity towards “need to fill up blank spaces” mindset.
+A blank page allows for creativity, while a prefilled dummy text takes the focus away from creativity towards the “need to fill up blank spaces” mindset.

 Some WordPress templates already contain text relating to your industry.
 And if you’re using that template, your copywriter will just take the text and rewrite it.
 And it won’t be the copywriter’s fault either.
 Because this is how our minds work – we are wired to seek the easiest solutions.